 If you purchase our common stock in this offering, you will incur immediate and substantial dilution in your investment.
 Since the price per share of our common stock being offered is substantially higher than the net tangible book value (deficit) per share of our common stock, you will suffer substantial dilution with respect to the net tangible book value of the common stock you purchase in this offering.
-Assuming we sell shares of our common stock in this offering at an assumed public offering price of \$ per share (which was the last reported sale price of our common stock as reported on The NASDAQ Global Market on , 2012), and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us, you will experience immediate dilution of \$ per share, representing the difference between our as adjusted net tangible book value per share as of September 30, 2012 after giving effect to this offering and the assumed public offering price.
-See the section entitled "Dilution" below for a more detailed illustration of the dilution you would incur if you purchase common stock in this offering.
+After giving effect to the sale of 12,500,000 shares of our common stock in this offering at the public offering price of \$3.31 per share, and after deducting the underwriting discounts and commissions and estimated offering expenses payable by us, you will experience immediate dilution of \$2.23 per share, representing the difference between our as adjusted net tangible book value per share as of September 30, 2012 after giving effect to this offering and the public offering price.
+See the section entitled "Dilution" below for a more detailed illustration of the dilution you will incur if you purchase common stock in this offering.